Ecosyste.ms: Awesome

 # Expression

-expr = ((a ** 3 + blosc2.sin(c * 2)) < b) & (c > 0)
+expr = ((a**3 + blosc2.sin(c * 2)) < b) & (c > 0)

 # Evaluate and get a NDArray as result

-out = expr.eval()
+out = expr.compute()

 print(out.info)

-As you can see, the `NDArray` instances are very similar to NumPy arrays, but behind the scenes
+As you can see, the ``NDArray`` instances are very similar to NumPy arrays, but behind the scenes,

-engine that is included in Python-Blosc2.
+engine included in Python-Blosc2.

 .. image:: https://github.com/Blosc/python-blosc2/blob/main/images/eval-expr-full-mem-M2.png?raw=true